farbodjs/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Goals

-Campaigns that had goals less than $1,000, had the highest sucess rate.
-The campaigns with goals greater than $ 50,000 had the highest failure and cancelation rates.
+The highest failure rate is for the campaigns that had a goal greater equal than  $45,000 and less than $5,000.
+In this range, the success rate is 0%.
+On the other hand, it is understood from the charts that campaigns with goals less than $1,000, were the most successful with success rate of roghly 80%.

 ### Challenges and Difficulties Encountered